When you view yourself in the mirror what do you see; a beautiful butterfly or an ugly caterpillar?

 Next, write as much as you can remember about your life, even the beginning of your life, which your mother could tell you.
 Record the relationship dynamics between you and your parents, siblings, and extended family.
 Some memories will be painful, and they need to be healed for you to be healed, which is the purpose of exposing them.
 Like cancer treatments or heart surgery, they are painful but necessary for healing and experiencing life.
 Reading my short book on my website will help you heal these memories.
 To learn more about memories, read HOW MEMORIES INFLUENCE OUR THINKING, EMOTIONS, AND BEHAVIOR.

 Working through unresolved negative issues takes time, but it is well worth the time.
 I have been working on my negative heart issues for the past 20+ years, and I have seen incredible results in my life, marriage, family, and workplace relationships.
-As I am mindful of what I say and how I react, I can correct my behavior, so I can love from a pure heart.
-I am constantly referring to the “issues” worksheet pages on my website to resolve the negative issues from my past, that are creating negative issues in the present.
+Now, I am mindful of what I say and how I react, I can correct my behavior, so I can love from a pure heart.
+I am constantly referring to the “issues” worksheet pages on my website to resolve the negative memories from my past, that create negative issues in the present.
 I am also quicker to recognize when I become offended from other people’s negative issues, so I can forgive and remove the offense out of my heart.
 To learn more about how our words have power read: WORDS HAVE POWER—Part I: Overcoming The Destruction of Offensive Words and WORDS HAVE POWER—PART II: Words produce death or life energy.

 I was the perfect person to test what worked and did not work for transforming a hurting heart into a loving heart.
 With each negative issue, I asked God to show me why I reacted with unloving behavior, and how I could change.
 God showed me how to heal the hurts and offenses in my heart with truth while using specific prayer requests as outlined next.
 This process is described in detail in my website called hopeforcompletehealing.com.